Sunnyvale, California: History

-When the Spanish first arrived in the 1770s at the Santa Clara Valley, it was heavily populated by the Ohlone Native Americans.
-However early on with the arrival of the Spaniards, smallpox, measles and other new diseases greatly reduced the Ohlone population.
+The Santa Clara Valley was heavily populated by the indigenous Ohlone people when the Spanish first arrived in the 1770s.
+However, following the arrival of the Spaniards, smallpox, measles, and other Old World diseases greatly reduced the Ohlone population.
+While some of the Ohlone Native Americans died from diseases, others survived and were forced into Christian faith by the Spanish.
 In 1777, Mission Santa Clara was founded by Franciscan missionary Padre Junipero Serra and was originally located in San Jose (near what is now the San Jose International Airport runway).

 1800s

 In 1843, Rancho Pastoria de las Borregas was granted to Francisco Estrada and his wife Inez Castro.
 Portions of the land given in this grant later developed into the cities of Mountain View and Sunnyvale.
 Two years later, in 1844, another land grant was provided to Lupe Yñigo, one of the few Native Americans to hold land grants.
 His land grant was first called Rancho Posolmi, named in honor of a village of the Ohlone that once stood in the area.
-Rancho Posolmi was later known as Rancho Ynigo.